pradeekpmohandas/cka-practice/2-Workloads & Scheduling/01-manual-scheduling.md

 * nodeSelector: tell scheduler to place in particular node - single key:value, for more advanced expression greater than/less than - nodeaffinity/anti affinity used

-* Node affinity is property of pod that attrack them to set of nodes
+* Node affinity is property of pod that attract them to set of nodes

-* anti affinity opposite
+* anti affinity - opposite

 * Taints are property of node to repel a set of pods